Images of Impetigo Information (6)

-- An over-the-counter antibiotic ointment can be applied after washing the skin 3–4 times daily.
-Wash hands after application or wear gloves to apply.
+- An over-the-counter antibiotic ointment can be applied after washing the skin 3-4 times daily.
+Wash your hands after application or wear gloves to apply the ointment.

-- Wash clothing, towels, and bedding daily and don’t share these with others.
+- Wash clothing, towels, and bedding regularly, and don’t share these items with others.

-- Wash hands frequently, try not to touch the areas, and cut the fingernails.
+- Wash your hands frequently, try to avoid touching the areas, and keep your fingernails trimmed.

-In addition to measures for mild impetigo already mentioned, either topical (usually mupirocin) or oral antibiotics (cephalosporins, amoxicillin, cloxacillin, dicloxacillin, erythromycin, or clindamycin) may be prescribed.
-If your doctor prescribes antibiotics, be sure to take the full course.
+If the above self-care measures are not adequately treating the infection, either a topical antibiotic (eg, mupirocin) or oral antibiotic (eg, cephalosporins, amoxicillin, cloxacillin, dicloxacillin, erythromycin, clindamycin, doxycycline, or trimethoprim-sulfamethoxazole) may be prescribed.
+If your medical professional prescribes antibiotics, be sure to take the full course.

-If you are currently being treated for a skin infection that has not improved after 2–3 days of antibiotics, return to your doctor.
+If you are currently being treated for a skin infection that has not improved after 2-3 days of antibiotics, return to your medical professional.